 This marketing research course will explore research tools and techniques needed to execute various marketing research projects.
 Emphasis will be on how marketing research fits into the strategic planning process; conducting situation analyses and exploratory research; identifying and locating sources of secondary data including Internet and other online resources; evaluating and selecting appropriate methods for conducting primary research; designing data gathering tools; conducting effective survey fieldwork; and tabulating, analyzing and reporting of primary research findings.
 You will be required to complete a major multi-method marketing research project.

-Students will visit series of communities within BC to discover the tourism potential of the area, inventory current tourism products and services, assess resident awareness and attitudes toward the tourism industry and evaluate the infrastructure and superstructure within the communities.
-Interaction with Chambers of Commerce and municipal/regional representatives, as well as tourism entrepreneurs and special interest groups will be involved.
-Field assignments and a term report, as well as infield participation with instructors, will form the evaluation on course completion.
+Students will visit series of communities within BC to discover the tourism potential of the area, inventory current tourism products and services, and evaluate the infrastructure and superstructure within the communities.
+Interaction with municipal/regional representatives, as well as tourism entrepreneurs and special interest groups will be involved.
+Field assignments and a learning journal, as well as infield participation with instructors, will form the evaluation on course completion.
 A supplementary fee will be payable for this course.
-Prerequisites: TOUR 1260 or TOUR 1261

 This course enables students to study effective processes for generating product ideas and the development of a marketing plan for a tourism product/business.
 Students examines general demand factors and trends, travel motivation, market segmentation, advertising and promotion, branding, media relations, market development and sales, research applications and analysis as well as marketing risks and opportunities.
 Learning is assessed through a combination of quizzes, exams, in class activities and a project.
 Prerequisite: Successful completion of all Level 2 courses.